The product

 Maturing | At least 15 days |

-Curiosity | Stutz is one of the few producers to follow the Slow Food regulations for the production of Robiola di Roccaverano: the cheese becomes a Presidium only during the grazing season (from March-April to October-November) and it is strictly obtained with raw milk from Camosciata goats and Roccaverano goats |
+Curiosity | Stutz is one of the few producers to adhere to the Slow Food regulation of Roccaverano DOP.
+This cheese only becomes a Presidium during the grazing season, from March-April to October-November, and is recognisable by the Presidium symbol placed on the cheese wrapping |

-Suggestions | It can be used with jams, honey and fruit mustard |
+Suggestions | It can be used with jams, honey and fruit mustard.
+Amazing also if tasted on its own |

 Ingredients | Raw goat's MILK, rennet, salt |